geodezyx.utils package

 geodezyx.utils.shell_like.egrep_big_string(regex, bigstring, only_first_occur=False)

-perform a regex grep on a big string sepatated with
+Perform a regex grep on a big string separated with newlines.

-NB : must be improved with regular pattern matching, wo regex
+This function must be improved with regular pattern matching, without relying on regex.

 geodezyx.utils.shell_like.empty_file_check(fpath)

-Check if a file is empty or not.
-NB : Also check if the file exists
+Check if a file is empty or does not exist.

 Parameters: